thfabian/tinytest/README.md

 |`ALLCHECK_LE_[TYPE](a, b, N);`| `DOUBLE, FLOAT, INTEGER, UNSIGNED` | `a[i] <= b[i]` |

 	Only the _first_ error will create a detailed diagnostic message, to alter this behaviour define `TINYTEST_PRINT_ALL` before including `tinytest.h`.
+    All those macros are also available with the `_MSG` suffix to pass a custom error message.

 * `ALLCLOSE_DOUBLE(a, b, N, atol, rtol)` and `ALLCLOSE_FLOAT(a, b, N, atol, rtol)`